-- Internship (3-4 weeks) shall be conducted during summer break after semester-II and will be assessed during semester-III - \Non Credit Course - \All Non Credit Courses (a qualifying exam) are awarded zero (0) credit. - \Total and obtained marks are not added in the Grand Total.
+- Internship (3-4 weeks) shall be conducted during summer break after semester-II and will be assessed during semester-III - Compulsory Audit Courses (Non Credit ANC0301/ANC0302) - All Compulsory Audit Courses (a qualifying exam) has no credit. - > Total and obtained marks are not added in the Grand Total.